Auto Rebuilding Go Programs — With Docker, Glide & Fresh

 If you haven’t already installed & configured Docker, then please do.

-golang:alpine image that will handle these for us.
+golang:alpine image.
 Leaving the only commands we’ll need to run manually being

 glide update && touch main.go and the typical one off “Docker run” when we add/remove/update Glide dependencies, with no need to rebuild binaries or containers ourselves.